 L’Immacolata detta “Madonna greca”

-My son, Father William Goldin, was living in Rome for the last three years working on his doctorate degree.
+My son, Father William Goldin, was living in Rome for three years working on his doctorate degree.
 I was able to visit him during Holy Week in 2015, and visit the church that has this painting, for the first time.
 The Basilica of the Twelve Apostles, is in Rome and conveniently is about a half of a block away from the residence he was living in, the Casa Santa Maria.
 I had the good fortune to attend Easter Sunday services there and my son, Will, con-celebrated the Italian Mass.
 That was a beautiful and unexpected experience for me.

-This past June, my husband, David, and I flew to Rome to attend Will’s defense of his doctoral dissertation at a public event known as the Doctoral Defense at the Pontificia Universita’ San Tommaso d’Aquino also known as the “Angelicum.”
+In June, 2017, my husband, David, and I flew to Rome to attend Will’s defense of his doctoral dissertation at a public event known as the Doctoral Defense at the Pontificia Universita’ San Tommaso d’Aquino also known as the “Angelicum.”
 We had some time before the Defense to sightsee and we toured the inside of the Basilica Dei Santi XII Apostoli (or Basilica of the Twelve Apostles).
 I had forgotten the beautiful painting of Mary and Infant Jesus, but enjoyed seeing it all over again, as if for the first time.